dalguete/e9ter/README.md

 		Used in **init** process.

   * **Component**: Defines a series of entries used to identify the different components of a recipe, when it is a compound one.
-Basic information to use are:
+Basic information items to use are:

     * Name: Name of the component recipe to use.
 ID option.
 Only required entry.
     * Version: Version of the component recipe to use.
 Used to further identificate